keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

 Open the terminal window (under Applications/Utilities in Finder) and write one of the following commands:

-If you wish to get the latest released QLC version:<br>
+If you wish to get the latest released QLC+ version:<br>
 http://sourceforge.net/projects/qlcplus/files/Sources/<br>

 If you wish to get the very latest bleeding edge (but only if your intention is to do development or are just curious):<br>
 `git clone git://github.com/mcallegari/qlcplus.git`<br>

 You might be asked to accept an SSL site certificate.
-After you have accepted it, the sources will be downloaded to a directory called qlc under your home directory (where the terminal usually starts at).
+After you have accepted it, the sources will be downloaded to a directory called qlcplus under your home directory (where the terminal usually starts at).
 It can take a while, depending on your internet connection speed.

 ## Compiling

-After the sources have been checked out from the subversion repository, issue these commands to start building QLC:
+After the sources have been cloned from the GIT repository, issue these commands to start building QLC+:

 `cd qlcplus`<br>
 `qmake -spec macx-g++`<br>